NidhitheCoder/react-hooks/README.md

 ## Why we are using useCallback ?

 - It is usefull when passing callback to optimised child components that rely on referance quality to prevent unnecessory renders.

+## useMemo Hook
+- useMemo hook also helps to performance optimization.